Table Image, Presence and Awareness

 Table presence is going to allow you to take advantage of your opponents in many different ways.
 It could mean going for massive value with made hands, picking off pots with nothing, or a combination of the two.
 The most vital thing to remember is that table image is useless if you aren't going to pair it with your ability to create a presence.

 Table awareness is how much of a beat you have on how your opponents are playing.
 Picking up on how someone really plays can be one of the biggest challenges that you face at a new table, be it online or offline.
 If you have only seen a small sample of hands, it will be very easy to get the wrong idea.
 In fact, this is what you'll most benefit from in the examples above under table image and table presence.
 There are, however, some things that you can do to pick apart someone's true playing style without too much effort.

 If you are in a live game where players seem to be somewhat acquainted with each other, you should be able to use context clues.
 Table talk can be very beneficial in this situation.
 If players are discussing previous hands, do your best to take note.
 Is this going to be the most reliable information?
 No, but that doesn't mean it won't be useful.
 If you are playing online poker, you should be using your HUD stats to get an early read on how someone plays.
 You should be more dependent upon this information once you have a more significant amount of hands, but some information is better than none.

-As you get familiar with a table and get a solid amount of hands in with the same general group of players, it is up to your natural poker skills to analyze playing styles.
-Eventually you will have most all of the information that you can reasonably hope to obtain and it will be up to you to put the pieces of the puzzle together for your own use.
+As you get familiar with a table and get a solid amount of hands in with the same general group of players, it's up to your natural poker skills to analyze playing styles.
+Eventually you'll have most of the information that you can reasonably hope to obtain, and it will be up to you to put the pieces of the puzzle together for your own use.